tmunzer/mist_ldap_sync/README.md

 ### ToDo
 - store the script logs in a log file
 - generate a connection QRcode to add in the emai (this will allow the  automate the users' devices configuration to access the network, just by scanning the QRcode)
+- use a HTML template for the PPSK report sent to the administrators